From #destroythejoint to far reaching digital activism: Feminist revitalisation stemming from social media and reaching beyond

 Australia’s first female Prime Minister, Julia Gillard, experienced frequent public sexism, from conservative commentators and politicians alike.
 In early October 2012, during a debate in parliament about the behavior and role of the then Speaker of the House, the leader of the Opposition, Tony Abbott, accused Gillard of sexism.
 This accusation prompted the renowned anti-misogyny speech where Gillard declared to Tony Abbott that “I will not be lectured on misogyny and sexism by this man… and the Leader of the Opposition should think seriously about the role of women in public life and in Australian society because we are entitled to a better standard than this.”

-Being entitled to a better standard of gender equality is a key objective DTJ's activism.
+Being entitled to a better standard of gender equality is reflected in DTJ's activism.
 The first substantial intervention Destroy the Joint contributed to was against Alan Jones’ radio station, campaigning for advertisers to withdraw support for his show in response to his ongoing sexist behavior, particularly directed against Gillard.
 Over 100,000 people signed an online petition within a week and Jones’ radio station lost between AUD 1 and 1.5 million.
 The feminist campaign action enacted through social media thus affected a corporation in a material sense.

 Micro-campaigns under a unified anti-sexism and anti-misogyny collective